rickb777/sqlgen2/docs/tutorial.md

  * Compound primary keys are not supported.
  * Compound foreign keys are not supported.
  * In the structs used for tables, the imports must not use '.' or be renamed.
+ * `uint64` is only supported in the range 0 ..
+2^63-1

+The database/sql/driver package imposes the restriction on `uint64`.
+The easy work-around is to use `int64` instead.
+It's also possible to defined a bespoke `driver.DefaultValueConverted` that amends the restricted behaviour, explicitly converting `uint64` on input to `int64` and converting back to `uint64` on output - and then take care to never insert a signed integer into the same column.

 ## See Also